 In midlife, eye puffiness happens quite normally.
 As we get older, we don’t produce enough collagen – a protein vital for skin elasticity.
 It may also be the protective fats from our eye sockets pushing forward, filling the skin below our eyes, and making them sag.

 However, “persistent” eye puffiness that happens all around the eyes is a different story.
 So how will I know if my puffy eyes are not normal anymore?

 While experts say puffy eyes is not a serious medical condition, there are signs that will help determine if something indeed needs more attention:

 - pain, irritation, or severe swelling in/around your eyes that gives you difficulties in opening your eyes or have vision problems; and

 - underlying medical conditions such as kidney failure, heart disease, thyroid disease, cancer, lymphoma and chronic sinusitis.

 Discover other specific conditions that could cause persistent eye puffiness in our FACT BOX!

 Why Do Puffy Eyes Occur in Menopause?

 Sometimes, we women in midlife tend to overlook the diet and lifestyle we practice.
-I myself had encounters with having puffy eyes, having zero clue with why it is happening to me.
+I had encounters with puffy eyes and had no idea why it was happening to me.
 I already spent some bucks to see a doctor in hopes to have it treated, only to find out on my own that the only culprit was my all-time favorite licorice!